Language-Research-Technology/crate-o/README.md

 -  Schema.org - style “Schemas” which describe linked-data entities; Classes, Properties and DefinedTerms in a simple structural way.
 As these entities are a packaged in a flat JSON-LD graph, they can be distributed as RO-Crates and edited directly using Crate-O or other RO-Crate tools.
 -  Describo “profiles” which describe a Schema for an RO-Crate along with the layout of entry forms and name-authority lookups.
 -  JSON (not JSON-LD) schemas as seen in Bioschemas
--  SHACL “shapes” that provide a schema; this has been raised by developers at the Indigenous Data Network and is being explored by colleagues in the RO-Crate group.
+-  SHACL “shapes” that provide a schema; this has been raised by developers at the Indigenous Data Network [IDN] and is being explored by colleagues in the [RO-Crate] working group.

 It will take some time to work with our partners on which of  these approaches Crate-O should support, but In Q3 2023 we aim to support a toolchain which allows: